33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Victoria’s Chinatown is Canada’s oldest Chinatown – and the second oldest in North America after San Francisco.

-See the ornate Gate of Harmonious Interest, flanked by two huge stone lion sculptures.
+See the ornate Gate of Harmonious Interest, flanked by two huge stone lion sculptures, and check out the Chinese restaurants.

 Named after the Chinese gambling game of Fan-Tan, the alley was once a popular gambling district with betting parlors and opium dens.